 Use a carburetor cleaner to free up a stuck choke and replace a choke cable that is worn and no longer functioning correctly.

-Old gas is often the root cause for a Cub Cadet running sluggishly.
+Old gas is often the root cause for a Cub Cadet running rough and sluggishly.
 This is because gas begins to break down as soon as 30 days after purchase becoming less effective.